-Fiscal Year 2017 Executive Compensation Components
+Fiscal Year 2018 Executive Compensation Components

-For the fiscal year ended February 28, 2017, the principal components of compensation for NEOs were:
+For the fiscal year ended February 28, 2018, the principal components of compensation for NEOs were:

-Category Compensation Element Description Cash Base Salary Fixed cash compensation based on responsibilities of the position.
+Category Compensation Element Description Cash Base Salary Annual Incentive Opportunity Fixed cash compensation based on responsibilities of the position.
 Reviewed annually for potential adjustments based on factors such as market levels, individual performance and scope of responsibilities.
-Annual Incentive Opportunity Annual cash incentive for achievement of specific annual financial operating results.
+Annual cash incentive for achievement of specific annual financial operating results.
 Long-Term Incentives Restricted Stock Units Vest ratably over a three-year period.
 Settled in shares of AZZ common stock.
-Dividend equivalents accrue during the vesting period.
+Dividend equivalents rights accrue with respect to dividends awarded during the vesting period.
 Performance Share Units Three-year pre-determined financial performance metric and a potential TSR modifier.
 Settled in shares of AZZ common stock.
-Dividend equivalents accrue during the vesting period.
+Dividend equivalents accrue during the vesting period and will vest if, and when the PSUs to which such dividend equivalents relate become vested.
 Retirement 401(k) Plan Qualified 401(k) plan available to all U.S. employees.
 The Company matches 100% of the first 1% and 50% of contributions between 2% and 6%.
 Other Employment Agreements Sets standard benefits for Messrs.
 Ferguson and Fehlman in the event of severance.
 Change-in-Control Agreements Sets standard benefits for senior executives upon a change-in-control.
 Other Benefits Executive supplemental disability insurance and annual physical exam.